-Estimated to affect 80% of women, PMS (Premenstrual syndrome) can be recognised, amongst other symptoms, by erratic moods, clumsiness, tender breasts and carbohydrate cravings throughout the menstrual cycle.
-For most women, this won’t negatively affect their quality of life.
-2-10% of women, however, experience severe PMS and PMDD (Premenstrual dysphoric disorder) of which 15% will attempt to take their own life.
-Female hormonal health specialist, Dr. Hannah Short explains the difference between PMS, PMDD and PME; as well as the treatments and lifestyle changes that can help.
+Estimated to affect 80% of women, PMS (premenstrual syndrome) can cause erratic moods, clumsiness, tender breasts and carbohydrate cravings throughout the menstrual cycle.
+For most women, this won’t negatively affect our quality of life.
+2-10% of women, however, experience severe PMS and PMDD (premenstrual dysphoric disorder) of which 15% will attempt to take their own life.
+Female hormonal health specialist, Dr. Hannah Short explains the difference between PMS, PMDD and PME, as well as the treatments and lifestyle changes that can help.

 Inside the episode: